robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-support-all-pupils-to-succeed/summer-week-6-ect-theory.md

 <span style="font-weight: 400;">
   Bill is a completely different child when he recognises where he is, who he is with, and what is going to happen.
-When things happen he isn't expecting, it can really be a struggle.
+When things happen he isn’t expecting, it can really be a struggle.
 He can also struggle to pick up new skills until he has been shown them several times.
 He needs to be allowed to watch until he feels comfortable to join in.
 Therefore, strategies like visual timetables,